Suspensionless Car

 Those were the days when unhampered by rules guys would try all sorts of things and I think we have lost some of that.

 When RE cars were outlawed, Port had Hite build him a roadster with 4 wheel independent suspension.
-He was disatisfied with and it turned it over to Jerry Mong for analysis and re-work.
+He was disatisfied with it and turned it over to Jerry Mong for analysis and re-work.
 Unfortunately it never really worked out to Ports' satisfaction.
 So he sold the chassis to my bucks down brother who tried using a turbo-charged SB with gasoline (silly guy) and had Bob "Hunter" (Al Woods) drive it.
 It might have been a success had he used alcohol as Woods really liked the car as long as it didn't overheat!
 He kept it inactive for a few years and then scrapped it to build a mini-outlaw car using a two-stroke engine.

 P.S.

-Armond Holley Jr.
+from Armond Holley Jr.

 I've got a couple of notes to add on the "non suspension car".
 Armond Holley was scheduled to be the original driver of this car.
 He drove down to Hites shop in Alabama and towed the car back up to Port.
 They tested the car for a full day at Oswego and it was quite bouncy.
-Bill was very uneasy about the car, Dad said he thought we get get it figured out, and my stepmom would rather he not drive it.
+Bill was very uneasy about the car, Dad said he thought we would get get it figured out, and my stepmom would rather he not drive it.
 Dad and Port did a little brainstorming and decided to have Gene Lee shake it down the first season, and if anything could be made of it, Dad would drive it the following year.
 Bill called my Father and told him Gene Lee wrecked the car pretty hard and that the car is unsafe and he was scrapping it.
-Dad was pretty mad that Bill wouldnt want to fix it cause he thought the car could be really good, but he also knew that thats how Bill was, he valued his drivers safety above all else.
+Dad was pretty mad that Bill wouldnt want to fix it because he thought the car could be really good, but he also knew that's how Bill was, he valued his drivers safety above all else.